debarroso/sports_analytics/README.md

 3.  **Upload New Data**:
     -   Dynamically imports the relevant database handler from the `database` directory.
-    -   Uploads the parsed data to the database.
+    -   Uploads the parsed data to the database